devnull-cz/c-prog-lang/modules/sizeof.md

 ```

 - we will get there later in semester but if you are bored, try to figure out
-  why the following is gonna print `1 4 4`:
+  why the following is going to print `1 4 4`:

 ```C
 char c;